Tornado outbreak sequence of May 22–26, 2016: Solomon–Abilene–Chapman, Kansas

 This violent and long-lived wedge tornado was on the ground for 25.09 mi and lasted for at least 90 minutes, producing at least mid-range EF4 damage at its most intense point.
 It first touched down near the Ottawa County community of Niles just after 7:07 PM local time.

 The tornado moved eastward and reached EF3 strength to the north of Solomon, where a home lost its roof and exterior walls, and numerous trees were snapped.
 As the tornado crossed into Dickinson County and moved through rural areas northeast of Solomon, significant weakening occurred as EF1 tree and house damage was noted along this segment of the path.
 Re-intensification began to occur to the south of Talmage where a two-story house had much of its second floor destroyed, sustaining EF2 damage.
 A nearby home sustained EF1 damage to its roof as well.
-The tornado strengthened further as it passed to the north of Abeline, causing significant damage.
+The tornado strengthened further as it passed to the north of Abilene, causing significant damage.
 A house near the corner of Gulf Road and 2700 Avenue sustained EF3 damage and was left with only interior rooms standing, while another home and a large metal outbuilding sustained EF2 damage.

 High-end EF3 damage was noted along Hawk Road, where a large but poorly anchored home was completely flattened.
 The most intense damage in this area occurred at the intersection of Indy Road and 2700 Avenue, where a split-level home was completely swept away, leaving only the basement behind.
 Anchor bolts were present at this location, though the home's subflooring was poorly anchored, and an EF4 rating was applied.
 Outbuildings were also destroyed in the vicinity, and a two-story farm home sustained lesser damage.
 Further to the east, the tornado narrowed and weakened back to EF1 strength as it passed through areas to the northeast of Abeline, causing mainly minor tree damage.
-However, it strengthened back to EF2 intensity as it crossed Interstate 70, snapping and denuding numerous large trees.
+However, it strengthened back to EF2 intensity as it crossed I-70/US 40, snapping and denuding numerous large trees.